stevemcquaid/go-marketo/README.md

 Your job is to parse "Result".

-As for convenience, MiniMarketo defines two commonly used "result" format.
+As for convenience, go-marketo defines two commonly used "result" format.

 ```go
 // Find lead returns "result" in this format